 - The preset name.

 - The current algorithm(s).

 - The algorithm parameters.

+- The mapping to load when the preset is loaded.

 - For dual algorithms:

 - The current parameter.

 - The chosen Z function.

 - For single algorithms:

 - Any folder and/or file names used by the algorithm.